newtfire/newTutorials/miaThreeJS/threeJS.md

             at the command line.
   -We strongly recommend writing your code in [JetBrains' WebStorm](https://www.jetbrains.com/webstorm/download/),
-                which we will explore as an alternative to the oXygen XML Editor for working intensively on JavaScript projects.</li>
+                which we will explore as an alternative to the oXygen XML Editor for working intensively on JavaScript projects.

 ### **Install Node.js**